How do I run for a position and what are the correct procedures?

 There are a few key steps that you’ll have to do to make it happen:

 The 2020-2021 CUS General Election Information Session date is TBA.
-The Elections Committee will explain the election process and send out CUS nomination forms.
+This is an optional session where the Elections Committee will explain the election process and send out CUS nomination forms.
 If you are unable to make it, you will still be able to access the PDF of the information slides on this page.
 You will also need to fill out the nomination form.

 You will need 20 endorsements/signatures from your fellow students requiring their names and year status (same year you are in) on the online form.